 That means knowing the information before your professor first discusses it.
 Read ahead of hearing the lecture in class.
 Not only that, write down questions that come to your mind.
 It doesn’t matter if they seem obvious or random; the mere act of writing down questions will help you remember the content you just read and help you follow along during the actual lecture.

-The next part happens when you actually get to class.
+The next part happens when you actually get to class scheduled by the teacher scheduling software.
 Ask your questions!
 If the professor skims over the section you had a question about, get them to explain it.
 Most times, the teacher will end up answering your questions organically during the lecture.
 That’s even better.
 Just be sure to jot down the answers next to where you wrote the questions.
 Not only are you learning, but you’re also keeping yourself from dozing off.
 It’s a lot harder to daydream when you’re waiting for someone to mention a particular topic, or you’re looking for a chance to ask a question.

 Afterward, take a few minutes and review the answers to the questions.
 This all helps with the memorization process since you’re giving your brain multiple chances to remember what was said.
 This moves the information from short-term memory to long-term memory, meaning you’ll be more likely to remember it come exam time.